-Michael is a changemaker with diverse experience across business development, operations, and finance.
+Michael is a social entrepreneur with a career spanning business development, operations, and finance.

-In his roles with JPMorgan, The Make-A-Wish Foundation, Seeds of Peace, and more, Michael has committed himself to raising up and supporting the world's most vulnerable children.
+In his roles with JPMorgan Chase, The Make-A-Wish Foundation, Seeds of Peace, and more, Michael has dedicated his work to ensuring all children have the opportunity to live healthy and happy childhoods.

 Jasmine is a journalist and producer based in Brooklyn, NY, specializing in covering social justice issues.
 Her work has appeared in The New York Times, NowThis, Public Radio International, and more.
 She is passionate about leveraging her talents to serve the children of the world.

 Jonathan is a Montreal-based Producer and Creative Director.
 He specializes in creating exciting promotional content and developing scalable creative workflows.

 Ashley is studying Social Work and Political Science at James Madison University.
 She is in her third year and hopes to continue her education by getting her Master’s Degree in Social Work before continuing on to law school.

 Research & Partnerships Associate

 Kasey is studying Global Justice and Political Science at James Madison University.
 She is in her third year and plans to pursue a law degree after graduation.
 Her goal is to help others have equal opportunities to lead happy and healthy lives regardless of circumstance.